Brian Thompson (actor): Career

 In 1993, Thompson landed another comedic role on the large ensemble series Key West which was filmed on location in the Florida Keys.
 The series lasted for 13 episodes.
-He played a "new-age sheriff", which Thompson stated was the favorite role of his career.
+He played a "new-age sheriff", which Thompson has stated was the favorite role of his career.
 The character uttered the introductory line, "I'm Sheriff Cody Jeremiah Jefferson.
 I'm a direct descendant of Wyatt Earp and the Lone Ranger.
 My personal heroes are Ted Nugent, Buddha and Davy Crockett.
 I am the last real lawman and the first peace officer of the 21st century."

 The following year, Thompson began his tenure on The X-Files and followed that with roles in the science fiction-fantasy series Seven Days, Buffy the Vampire Slayer and Charmed.
 Between these, Thompson made dozens of appearances in other series and films.
 In 1996, he appeared in Dragonheart as Brok, the commander of the armies of David Thewlis' villainous king, Einon.
 The fantasy film, starring Dennis Quaid and Sean Connery, was a moderate success.

-Thompson then returned to the big screen as lead antagonist Shao Kahn in the film adaptation of Mortal Kombat: Annihilation.
+Thompson then returned to the big screen as lead antagonist Shao Kahn in the poorly received Mortal Kombat Annihilation.
 The New York Times called it "colossal compendium of logic-defying martial arts, noisy, hyperactive special effects..."
 In 2014, Thompson released The Extendables, a film he produced, wrote, and starred in.
 A parody of movies like The Expendables, Thompson stated that it contained true-to-life instances from his own career.
 It was released via iTunes.
-In 2017 Thompson work in thriller indie film Trafficked with Ashley Judd, and in 2019 star in horror film Hoax alongside Adrienne Barbeau; in 2022 appeared in historical thriller film The Tragedy of Macbeth with Denzel Washington.
+In 2017 Thompson was in the thriller indie film Trafficked with Ashley Judd, and in 2019 he starred in the horror film Hoax alongside Adrienne Barbeau; in 2022 he appeared in the historical thriller film The Tragedy of Macbeth with Denzel Washington.